shah-smit/mongodb-demo/README.md

 **Slide 8: Conclusion**

-* Summarize the key benefits of transitioning to MongoDB.
+Summarize the key benefits of transitioning to MongoDB, including the advantages of MongoDB Time Series Collections:
-    * Improved flexibility for evolving data structures.
+Improved flexibility for evolving data structures.
-    * Easier data management and reduced complexity.
+Easier data management and reduced complexity.
-    * Seamless integration with existing Spring Boot environment.
+Seamless integration with existing Spring Boot environment.
-    * Efficient S3 integration for archiving and disaster recovery.
+Efficient S3 integration for archiving and disaster recovery.
+Optimized storage and query performance for time series data.
-* Propose a migration plan and timeline for a smooth transition.
+Propose a migration plan and timeline for a smooth transition.

 **Slide 9: Next Steps**